Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Plot

 At the Shredder's hideout, Perry is forced to use the remaining ooze on a snapping turtle and a wolf, which mutates them into Tokka and Rahzar, respectively.
-Unfortunately, Tokka and Rahzar have the mindset of infants.
-Shredder considered doing away with the creatures until Perry pointed out their super strength.
-With the imminent threat to April's safety by the Foot Clan, the turtles start to actively look for a new home.
+However, Tokka and Rahzar have the mindset of infants.
+Shredder considers killing the creatures until Perry points out their enormous strength.
+With the imminent threat to April's safety by the Foot Clan, the turtles begin actively looking for a new home.
 After an argument with Leonardo, Raphael breaks off from the group, while Michelangelo discovers the abandoned City Hall subway station and deems it a perfect hideout.
-Raphael and Keno defy Splinter's orders and implant Keno into the Foot Clan to find their hideout.
-However, they are caught and Raphael is captured, while Keno escapes to warn the others.
+Raphael and Keno disregard Splinter's orders and recruit Keno into the Foot Clan to find their hideout.
+They are eventually discovered, and Raphael is captured, while Keno escapes to warn the others.
 When they come, they are ambushed by the Shredder and the Foot; Splinter saves the group, but leaves as they face Tokka and Rahzar, who prove too strong to defeat.
 Donatello finds a bound and gagged Perry after being tossed into a building by Tokka, and the five of them make a tactical retreat.
-Once back in their hideout, Perry explains that the creation of the ooze was an accident, disheartening Donatello, Leonardo and Raphael, who saw a higher purpose for their existence.
+Once back in their hideout, Perry explains that the creation of the ooze was an accident, disheartening Donatello, Leonardo, and Raphael, who saw a higher purpose for their existence.

 The Shredder unleashes Tokka and Rahzar into a nearby neighborhood to cause damage.
 The next day, Freddy sends a message to April that Tokka and Rahzar will be released into Central Park if the turtles don't meet the Foot Clan at the construction site.
 Perry develops an antidote to the mutations, but it must be ingested to work.
 When the turtles confront the Foot at the site, they try using donuts to trick Tokka and Rahzar into eating the antidote.
-Tokka and Rahzar soon discover the trick and brutally attack, throwing Raphael into a public dance club where Vanilla Ice is performing.
+Tokka and Rahzar discover the ruse and brutally attack, throwing Raphael into a public dance club where Vanilla Ice is performing.
 A big fight ensues among hundreds of witnesses.
 The club owners consider calling the police but see that their customers are enjoying the show.
-Eventually, the turtles revert Tokka and Rahzar back to their natural state, using a fire extinguisher.
-Shredder appears and attempts to take a hostage until Keno appears and interrupts his plans.
-The turtles and Shredder take the fight to the docks, where Shredder is transformed into a Super Shredder after consuming the last of the ooze.
-The heavily mutated Shredder is too strong for the turtles to fight, but he rips the dock apart in his rampage, causing it to collapse and kill him, much to the turtles' relief who wind up in the bay.
+Eventually, the turtles realize that the antidote was giving Tokka and Rahzar gastronomical effects and use fire extinguishers to revert them back to their natural states.
+Keno arrives as backup, and Shredder appears, taking a female clubgoer hostage.
+He threatens to use the last of the ooze on her, but is thwarted and sent flying out to the docks.
+Shredder is transformed into a Super Shredder after consuming the last of the ooze.
+The heavily mutated Shredder is too strong for the turtles to fight, but they seek refuge in the bay while he rips the dock apart in his rampage, causing it to collapse and kill him.